 In 1977, Ram Kali Khadka joined the project and materialized its vision with formal programs and activities.
 At this time, training in the traditional arts of sewing, cutting and knitting were provided, educational courses were held, health trainings as well as facilities were established, awareness on women’s rights and health was raised, advice on family planning and childbirth was offered, and counselling to help abused women was arranged.
 Over time, the main focus was on creating and sustaining employment opportunities for women to become (more) financially independent.

-When democracy was introduced in 1990 in Nepal, many non-governmental organizations focusing on health, education and human rights were established, the women empowerment project started to provide greater employment opportunities, even for disabled and handicapped women, along with high quality, free, vocational skills training.
+When democracy was introduced in Nepal in 1990, many non-governmental organizations that focused on health, education and human rights were established, and the Women’s Skills Development Project started to provide greater empowerment and employment opportunities, even for disabled and handicapped women, along with offering high quality, free vocational skills training.

-In 1994, the Women’s Skills Development Project was formally registered, and became a member of the Fair Trade Group Nepal.
-In 2002 it joined the International Fair Trade Association (IFTA), now the World Fair Trade Organization (WFTO), and with that, customer numbers increased greatly.
+In 1994, the Women’s Skills Development Project was formally registered, and became a founder member of Fair Trade Group (FTG) Nepal.
+In 2002, it joined the International Fair Trade Association (IFTA), now the World Fair Trade Organization (WFTO), and with that, customer numbers increased greatly.

-Since many people questioned the longevity and monetary support of the Women’s Skills Development “Project”, in 2010 the company changed the last component of its name to “Organization” to ensure its permanence and ability to exist without financial aid.
+Since many people questioned the longevity and monetary support of the Women’s Skills Development “Project”, in 2010 the association changed the last component of its name to “Organization” to ensure its permanence and ability to exist without financial aid.